ORBAT/S4QS-RS/README.md

        The regular expression is given an S3 URI (s3://bucket-name/some/key), and the first capture group will be used as the table name.

-       When using a regex, periods in the S3 URI are converted to underscores but that's it.
+       When using a regex, periods in the S3 URI are converted to underscores but that's it as far as sanitization goes.
        Feed it weird URIs and weird stuff will probably happen.
-You have been warned.

-       The regex, tablePostfix and timeSeries settings in this example would turn URIs like s3://bucketname/whatevs/some.table.name/.*
+       The regex, tablePostfix and timeSeries settings in this example would turn URIs like s3://bucketname/whatevs/some.table.name/somefilename.csv.gz
        to time series tables that have names like "some_table_name_devel_ts_1428883200", and the rolling view would have the name "some_table_name_view_devel".